thomasturek/analytics-python/README.md

 ## Libraries Used

-ethers - for blockchain interaction pytorch - for predictive analytics any additional libraries listed in requirements.txt
+ethers for blockchain interaction and pytorch - for predictive analytics, any additional libraries listed in requirements.txt

 ## Authors

 Tomáš Turek
+Illya Artemenko